Yoozrr/timelines-chart/README.md

 To auto build, you'll ```npm run dev:watch```, but you'll still need to restart the parent app to reload the depencies.

+This packaege is built to @shipx/timelines-chart, to deploy, make sure you login to `npm login`.

+To deploy to to npm, use `npm publish --access public`

 ## API reference

 | Method | Description | Default |